Black History Theatrical Play

 Irvington has a many year tradition of celebrating Black History Month.
 In February join our students as they honor and celebrate the rich traditions of African Americans past and present through song, dance, and theater.
 Volunteers are needed to plan and promote the production.
 For more information contact Kamelah Adams (firstname.lastname@example.org) or Layna Lewis (email@example.com).

 Join us for an afternoon of fun and exploration.
-Our annual science event welcomes all Irvington students and their families.
-In 2015-16 this event will be held on Sunday, April 17th, 2016 from 1pm to 4:30pm at Irvington School.
+Our annual S.T.E.A.M. event welcomes all Irvington students and their families.
+This event will be taking place April 22th, 2017 from 1pm to 3:30pm at Irvington School.

-1 to 2pm – The Reptile Man will present his cold-blooded animals in the gym
+2 to 3pm – The Reptile Man will let you hold his cold-blooded friends in the library

-2 to 3:25pm – Science Booths in hallways and library – covering a wide variety of topics
+1 to 3:30pm – Activity stations in the hallways and gym– covering a wide variety of topics

 Join other Irvington families for an October afternoon of fall fun with food, carnival games, costumes, a bouncy house, and even whipped cream “pies” to throw at teachers!
 Volunteers are needed to bake, run the games, and help on the day of the festival.
 For more information contact Keli Cook, (firstname.lastname@example.org).